 Montessori Madmen

-Formative assessment considers the whole child development and makes assessments based on observations of the child.
-This type of assessment is essentially ongoing progress monitoring every day to check for mastery and understanding.
+The formative assessment considers the whole child’s development and makes assessments based on observations of the child.
+This assessment is essentially ongoing progress monitoring every day to check for mastery and understanding.

 Good news!
 The Montessori environment lends to assessing a child naturally.
-In fact, assessment tools are used on a daily basis within a Montessori early childhood classroom.
+So, assessment tools are used daily within a Montessori early childhood classroom.

 - The Guide’s Daily Observations